Zurich derby: Fan Misbehavior

 In the past years, hooliganism has become a big issue for Swiss football.
 Incidents such as the Disgrace of Basel in 2006 were becoming more common.
 The Zurich derby is not immune to this phenomenon: In a match on 2 October 2011, the situation hit an all-time low.
 GC Fans had stolen a banner of FCZ fanclub "Boys" and later displayed the defaced flag during the match as provocation.
 As a result, FCZ fans snuck into the GC fan sector and threw flares at GC fans.
 In the 70th minute, at a score of 2–1 for Grasshoppers, referee Sasha Kever put a stop to the match when he saw rioting fans cross the barriers and enter the pitch.
 Dozens were arrested and 6 were injured in the riots.
 This day was known in Switzerland as "Die Schande von Zürich" (translated "The Disgrace or Zurich").
 In the aftermath, Grasshopper were awarded a 3–0 victory.

-And the current season, with a return of GC to the top Swiss flight, is no different: On 23 October 2021, after a 3–3 result, FCZ fans threw fireworks into the GC fan sector.
+On 23 October 2021, after a 3–3 result, FCZ fans threw fireworks into the GC fan sector.
 Both teams were fined 20,000 Swiss francs, as GC were the home team and responsible for security.
 Furthermore, FCZ fan sectors are closed for their next two home games.

 FCZ fans also disrupted a celebration by GC fans outside Letzigrund following GC's Challenge League victory and promotion, on 20 May 2021.
 Eleven people were arrested as a result.